bxparks/AceTime/USER_GUIDE.md

 }
 ```

-Similarly, `ExtendedZoneManager` can be configured with the
+Similarly, `ExtendedZoneRegistrar` can be configured with the
 `zonedbx::kZoneRegistry` and used to configure the `ExtendedZoneSpecifier` like
 this: